-b.
 Estimated recoverable value of non-monetary assets.

 The Company reviews the recoverable value of non-monetary assets at the end of each period.
 This evaluation is made in accordance with depreciation tests determined on an annual basis, or when there is an indication of depreciation.
 The determination of the recoverable value of non-monetary assets involves significant judgments, such as the estimation of future business results and the discount rate applied to projections.
 In the opinion of the Company's management, the projections used to determine this recoverable value reasonably reflect the economic conditions of the Company's operating environment.
+(See Note 15 of the Financial Statements).